School Organic Garden is an important education programme for our youths!

 to be patient;

 knowledge's that they can apply to their entire life.

 A gardening diary is important for both the kids and teachers to drop down their useful evidence during their work.
 These notes can be written in the yearly school report.

 Your DIY school gardening projects can be arranged in the following three levels:

 Why 3 levels?
 Because you will discover different types of insects at different place, different time, with different humidity and different temperature.
-And the plants would behave differently according to the change of environment.
+And the plants would behave differently according to the change of atmosphere.

-When school organic garden is built; both teachers and students will gain the following benefits:
+When school organic garden is built; both teachers and students will gain the following benefits and more:

 Home Garden Projects are for all the senior students like us; learning from home.
 Join me?